wroge/sqlt/README.md

 ## Support for multiple Dialects and Placeholders

-- **Templates are escaped and not vulnerable to SQL injection**.
+- **Templates are escaped, ensuring the package is not vulnerable to SQL injection**.
-- Any static (`?`) or positional (go format string with `%d`) placeholder can be used.
+- You can use both static placeholders (`?`) and positional placeholders (Go format strings like `%d`).
 - This package **supports any template functions** (like `lower` or `fail` from [Masterminds/sprig](https://github.com/Masterminds/sprig)).
-- Multiple dialects can be used by injecting template functions.
+- Multiple dialects can be used by implementing your own template functions.

 ```go
 var queryBooks = sqlt.QueryStmt[string, Book](